Your browser is not supported or outdated so some features of the site might not be available.

 Build Quality

-The LG UltraGear 32GN650-B feels adequately built.
-It's made of decent quality plastics, though the plastic piece on the stand used for cable management feels somewhat flimsy.
-It's similar to other UltraGear monitors, but there's a lot of wobble in the monitor at its highest elevation, where even moving the joystick causes it to shake a lot.
+The build quality is adequate.
+It's made of decent-quality plastics, though the plastic piece on the stand used for cable management feels somewhat flimsy.
+There's a lot of wobble in the monitor at its maximum height, and even moving the joystick causes it to shake significantly.

 Design